Larmer Tree Gardens

 In addition to the pleasure gardens, there was a racecourse, golf course, tennis courts, and a bowling green, as well as 8 picnic areas enclosed within hedges of cherry laurel, as well as thatched buildings if the weather turned bad.

-Not only did he provide the picnic buildings, Pitt Rivers also provided free cutlery, crockery, chairs, and tables for public use.
+Not only did he provide the picnic buildings, but Pitt Rivers also provided free cutlery, crockery, chairs, and tables for public use.
 There was a Singing Theatre for public performances of poetry and theatrical productions using estate workers as cast members.
 There were open-air dances and a band on Sunday afternoons.
 In short, it was as enjoyable a public space as Pitt Rivers could make it.

 And it certainly became popular; by 1899 over 44,000 visitors came to Larmer each year.
 Novelist Thomas Hardy came in 1895 and described an evening concert as 'Quite the prettiest sight I ever saw in my life'.